slaqy/i3wmToJSON/README.md

 # i3 Config Parser

 ## Description
 A Python project to convert i3 window manager configuration files to JSON format and back.
-IS NOT FINISHED, STILL SOME PROBLEMS
+IS NOT FINISHED, STILL SOME PROBLEMS.

 ## Installation
 # Clone the repository